- Why Choose Us?

 Mayo Clinic Health System in Fairmont offers a Heart Failure Clinic staffed by trained heart failure experts, including physicians, advanced-practice providers and nurses.
 We work to provide patient education, as well as self-management skills and resources to manage heart failure long term.

 The Heart Failure Clinic communicates with your primary care provider and complements their efforts.
 Proper medications, exercise and lifestyle changes lead to improved survival for heart failure.

-If you have any questions about the Heart Failure Clinic or would like more information, call us at the number listed above.
+If you have any questions about the Heart Failure Clinic or would like more information, call us today.